 Will FF7 Remake come to Xbox One or Xbox Series X?

-On the other hand, there's good reason to suspect FF7 Remake will eventually make its way to Microsoft platforms.
-Back in July 2019, the official Xbox Facebook account in Germany "accidentally" posted a message indicating the game would come to Xbox in March 2020.
+While Final Fantasy 7 Remake is available on PC, it’s still a no-show on other Microsoft platforms, despite rampant speculation it would show up on Xbox.
+Back in July 2019, the official Xbox Facebook account in Germany “accidentally” posted a message indicating the game would come to Xbox in March 2020.

-Final Fantasy VII Remake is now available for PlayStation 4.
+Final Fantasy VII Remake is now available for PlayStation 4, PlayStation 5, and PC.

 This article was originally published on